AndreasVerhoeven/NoMailAppAnimationsOnMavericks/README.md

 How to Install?
 ===============
+1) Copy AveNoAnimationsInMailPlugin.mailbundle  to ~/Library/Mail/Bundles/
-Store plugin bundle in ~/Library/Mail/Bundles/ and run 'defaults write com.apple.mail EnableBundles -int 1' in Terminal.app
+2) run 'defaults write com.apple.mail EnableBundles -int 1' in Terminal.app (without the quotes, of course)
+3) Restart Mail.app